 Diocesan Charismatic Prayer Group and Community Meeting 19th July at St Edward the Confessor, Poundhill, Crawley, RH10 7EQ.

-Student Life in the Spirit Seminar 11th and 12th October November
+Uprising Life in the Spirit Seminar 11th and 12th October

 Our final Lighthouse of 2025 will be on Saturday 15th November at St Joseph’s Parish in Guildford, the site of one of the Diocesan Holy Doors.
 The theme has yet to be announced but will be based on “Pilgrims of Hope”.
 This lighthouse event will follow-on from the various Life in the Spirit Seminars held around the Diocese through 2025.